Hiring a real estate agent in California can be frustrating. So what are the steps on how to find a good real estate agent in California?

 Ask The Local Real Estate Agent How They Plan On Selling Your House

 Sometimes going the direct route is the best.
-In the case of looking for a local the Central Valley California real estate agent, ask them how they intend on selling your house for you that the other agents in town won’t do.
+In the case of looking for a local California California real estate agent, ask them how they intend on selling your house for you that the other agents in town won’t do.
 And see what their answer is.

 Usually the great ones actually have a marketing plan and will get your house out there and on the market in a big way.

 This Is Where Low Priced Isn’t Always The Best

 Often times California California home sellers want to go with the lowest priced option.